cocoa-maemae/vim_config/README.md

 # Requirements
 * Available on any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.
-* Vim 8.0 or above or NeoVim.
+* Vim above 8.0 or NeoVim.

 # Install
 ## no plugin vim configuration